 Sanitize Sponges in the Microwave

 Like many hacks, this one is based on a bit of science.
-Yes, high heat can kill some bacteria.
+Yes, high heat can kill some bacteria, but recent research shows that the remaining bacteria will recolonize the sponge and can potentially become even stronger.

 A better choice is to use disposable wipes, cotton, or microfiber cloths that can be tossed in the washer after every use.